Spinsters of San Francisco: History

-Spinsters of San Francisco was founded on November 6, 1929, by Miss Patricia Tobin (Mrs. Sheldon Cooper), who hosted the first meeting to the founding membership of 35 women in the ballroom of her family's home, the de Young House at 1919 California Street, San Francisco.
-Patricia Tobin was the daughter of Joseph Tobin and Constance Tobin (née deYoung) and the granddaughter of Robert Tobin, founder of Hibernia Bank and M. H. de Young, founder of the San Francisco Chronicle and benefactor of the M.H. de Young Memorial Museum.
+Spinsters of San Francisco was founded on November 6, 1929, by Patricia Tobin (Mrs. Sheldon Cooper), who hosted the first meeting to the founding membership of 35 women in the ballroom of her family's home, the de Young House at 1919 California Street, San Francisco.
+Tobin was the daughter of Joseph and Constance Tobin (née deYoung) and the granddaughter of Robert Tobin, founder of Hibernia Bank and M. H. de Young, founder of the San Francisco Chronicle and benefactor of the M.H. de Young Memorial Museum.

 The first nonprofit partner was Travelers Aid San Francisco (now Compass Family Services), selected in 1957.
-Since then, many other charitable groups have been the beneficiaries of Spinsters of San Francisco patronage such as Youth Advocates Safe Place Program, The Girls After School Academy, Edgewood Center for Children and Families, and the Bayview Hunter's Point YMCA "Just for Girls Program".
+Since then, other charitable groups have been the beneficiaries of Spinsters of San Francisco patronage, such as Youth Advocates Safe Place Program, The Girls After School Academy, Edgewood Center for Children and Families, and the Bayview Hunter's Point YMCA "Just for Girls" Program.

-The young socialite DeDe Halcyon Day in Armistead Maupin's Tales of the City series is a Spinsters of San Francisco alumnae.
+The young socialite DeDe Halcyon Day in Armistead Maupin's Tales of the City series is a Spinsters of San Francisco alumna.
 The Spinsters of San Francisco organization is mentioned multiple times within the series including mention that DeDe and husband Beauchamp met at the Spinsters of San Francisco Holiday Ball.

-Today, Spinsters of San Francisco has a powerful and varied membership dedicated to work, community and networking.
-The membership is involved with many philanthropies and social organizations participating in other notable organizations such as Art Point, Bravo, Encore!, the Junior Committee to the Women's Board of the CPMC (Glitter Ball), the Junior League, and The Guardsmen.
+Today, Spinsters of San Francisco is involved with many philanthropies and social organizations and participates in Art Point, Bravo, Encore!, the Junior Committee to the Women's Board of the CPMC (Glitter Ball), the Junior League, and The Guardsmen.

-Members of the organization (fondly referred to as Spinnies) are often found in the leading San Francisco lifestyle magazines such as the Nob Hill Gazettes Most Eligible List published annually.

-Charitable projects

-The membership of Spinsters of San Francisco currently supports Compass Family Services.
-Compass Family Services leads the way in helping San Francisco families facing homelessness secure stable housing and attain economic self-sufficiency and family well-being.

-Compass Family Services will receive a donation from the 2022-2023 Spinsters of San Francisco fundraising events and Legacy Benefit, as well as receive individual Spinsters' one-on-one time through hands-on volunteering and individual donations.